 In 2016, AGL announced that exploration and development of upstream gas assets will no longer be a core business for the company due to the volatility of commodity prices and long development lead times.

-Since early 2016, we've progressed with the extensive decommissioning and rehabilitation program for our wells and infrastructure in the Gloucester region.
+Since early 2016, we've completed the extensive decommissioning and rehabilitation program for our wells and infrastructure in the Gloucester region.
 We're also progressively decommissioning wells and rehabilitating sites at the Camden Gas Project prior to ceasing production in 2023.

 The decommissioning of coal seam gas wells is done in line with the NSW Government's Code of Practice for Coal Seam Gas to ensure that it is completed safely without risks to health or the environment.

 The code of practice requires that coal seam gas well decommissioning ensures “the environmentally sound and safe isolation of the well, protection of groundwater resources, isolation of the productive formations from other formations, and the proper removal of surface equipment."
 The code of practice requires that:

 - the well-head equipment is removed,

 - the subsurface water is kept isolated from the coal seams,

 - the coal seams are isolated from other aquifers,

 - risk to future mining of the coal seams is minimised.